 I can truly relate to the many young and not so young girls (and boys!) suffering from acne or the occasional pimples that appear right when you don’t need them.

 Why many suffer from acne is still unknown, but there are many things that can aggravate the condition.
-Stress, a poor diet rich in fat, makeup and lack of hygiene can contribute to an outburst, but are not the cause.
+Stress, a poor diet rich in fat and sugars.
+Makeup, and poor hygiene can contribute to an outburst, but are not the cause of acne.
 One thing is clear, hygiene is an important step in treating and regulating this condition.

-There are hundreds if not thousands of over the counter and prescribed medicines for the common and more severe acne cases.
-I’ve personally used during my first years as an acne sufferer, countless of these products without much success.
-Many of these products contain low grade ingredients known to aggravate even the most simple cases of acne.
+There are hundreds if not thousands of over the counter and prescription medication for the common and more severe acne cases.
+I’ve personally used during my first years as an acne sufferer back in the 80’s, countless of these products with not much success.
+Many of these products contain low grade ingredients known to aggravate even the most simple cases of acne the reason why so many, after spending hundreds of dollars don’t achieve the results they were expecting.

 Preventing acne infections from appearing might be impossible, but learning how to keep the skin clean and free of contaminants to minimize infections might be the first step to win the battle.

 A simple remedy that has been used since…. well forever, has found its way to modern times.
 I’m talking about the honey and lime facial scrubbing mask.
-This homemade remedy has been used generation after generation for as long as women and men had the need to make the annoying pimples disappear.
-So many have found relief in this simple home remedy, while others have seen no results at all.
-Like everything, the key is in the quality of the ingredients used to make the mask.
+This homemade remedy has been used in my family for generations, and was the only thing that cured my acne.
+But like every home remedy, the key is in the quality of the ingredients used to make the mask.
 The use of low quality or inferior ingredients will result in a low grade not too effective mask.

 As inclined as you might feel to use your mined or table salt, please don’t.
 Not all salts are the same.
-Dead sea salt has a higher mineral and magnesium content than mined or ocean salt, making it a wonderful ingredient and a remedy for many skin conditions.
+Sea salt has a higher mineral and magnesium content than mined, making it a wonderful ingredient and a remedy for many skin conditions.

 This sugar is not like your regular beet sugar, white cane sugar or brown sugar.
-This sugar is pure cane sugar that has been evaporated, has no molasses content and is unbleached, maintaining its original properties.
-Along with the lime, raw sugar is used to whiten the skin.
+This sugar is pure cane sugar that has been evaporated, has almost no molasses content and is unbleached, maintaining its original properties.

 Don’t substitute with lemons.
 Lime has a higher citric acid content than lemons, making it a wonderful disinfectant and whitening agent for the skin, which comes very handy to lighten the dark spots left behind by the long gone zits.